Matt5sean3/GtkBuilderAid.jl/README.md

 ### Loop Blocks
 Whenever a loop block such as `for` or `while` is used they will always return `Void()` which can be accurately inferred by this package.

+### Try-Catch Blocks
+When a try-catch block is used it behaves much like an if-then block.
+The type of the resulting value needs to match both for the try and the catch blocks.
+In the case that the catch block is omitted, the resulting type of the implicit catch block is Void.

 ### Void() != nothing
 The `nothing` keyword can be overwritten to a different value than `Void()`.
 This means that even though `nothing` is generally considered to be the `Void` singleton that's not necessarily an accurate assumption.
 This means that even when `nothing` is returned directly annotation is still necessary.